rev-dot-now/o/README.md

 ## Build

 Want to take it a step further?
 Building the **o** command is your next move.
 This will create the `o` command in the `dist/` folder at the root of the project.
-Once built, you can use it anywhere on your system.
+Once built, you can copy the produced binary and use it anywhere on your system.

 ```bash
 bun run build